The UK’s Ofcom just announced findings from a recent research project, suggesting that 14-15 year olds are the most technologically-savvy age group.

 Students not only expect technology in the classroom but also in their assignments.
 Below is a student presentation from a data management course recorded by the student with Panopto:

-If you want to find out how lecture capture and video can help you engage with your digitally-savvy students, contact us to request a 30-day free trial.
+If you want to find out how lecture capture and video can help you engage with your digitally-savvy students, contact us to request a free trial.